Tower Hamlets Council takes action to improve housing standards

 council homes crop

-The council has decided to refer itself to the Regulator of Social Housing following historic issues to help improve services and meet all new consumer standards for social housing providers.
+The council has decided to refer itself to the Regulator of Social Housing to help improve services and meet all new consumer standards for social housing providers.

-The council brought Tower Hamlets Homes (THH) in-house in November last year conducted a review to assess its position against new regulatory requirements.
-This review provided a deeper understanding of performance gaps and areas of improvement required to meet residents’ needs, as well as the new consumer standards.
+The council brought Tower Hamlets Homes (THH) in-house in November last year and conducted two external reviews to assess its position against new regulatory requirements.
+These reviews provided a deeper understanding of performance gaps and areas of improvement required to meet residents’ needs, as well as the new consumer standards.

 In a proactive move and in the spirit of co-regulation, the council took the decision to self-refer and has a Regulatory Assurance Action Plan in place to show how improvements will be made following similar moves by other local authorities.